SamuelEarl/fanny-pack-ui-old/src/routes/components/select/single/+page.svelte.md

 ### `options` elements with "object" data type

 What if you want each option in your `<Select />` component to have values that are different from their labels?
-For example, this native select element:
+Take the following native select element as an example.
+The code for it is below.

 <div style="margin-bottom:20px;">
   <select>